 8. Deciding the Next Steps of a Contact/Referral

 The outcome of decisions relating to the next step of a contact/referral must be authorised by the manager within the receiving team, and may be for the following reasons:

 - The child does not appear to be a Child in Need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;

-- The child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise an Assessment;
+- The child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise a Single Assessment;

-- The child appears to be a Child in Need with a high level of need, which must result in an Assessment;
+- The child appears to be a Child in Need with a high level of need, which must result in a Single Assessment;

-- It is suspected that the child is suffering, or is likely to suffer from Significant Harm, which will result in an Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.
+- It is suspected that the child is suffering, or is likely to suffer from Significant Harm, which will result in a Single Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.